 The awards and honours received by our faculty are a second indicator of excellence and impact.
 Such awards and honours reflect both the quality of the professors recruited and retained, and the quality of the environment and opportunities that the U of A provides.
-The U of A benchmarks its progress in recruiting and supporting exceptional scholars, using faculty awards and honours
+The U of A benchmarks its progress in recruiting and supporting exceptional scholars, using faculty awards and honours as a proxy against a target peer group of Canadian and U.S. institutions.
+The U of A works to ensure that achievements of its professoriate are recognized by distinguished groups, and celebrates that recognition when it occurs.

 U of A faculty received several notable national and international research awards over the past year.
-Examples of this include: Jeffry Pelletier, recipient of the Alexander von Humboldt Foundation's Anneliese Maier Research Prize, and Robert Nichols, recipient of a Humboldt research fellowship; Michael Houghton, awarded the Canada Gairdner International Award (declined for personal reasons); Cindy Jardine, Canada- U.S. Fulbright Award, and Julianne Gibbs-Davis and John Davis, recipients of Sloan Foundation Research Fellowships.
+Examples include Jeffry Pelletier, recipient of the Alexander von Humboldt Foundation's Anneliese Maier Research Prize, and Robert Nichols, recipient of a Humboldt research fellowship; Michael Houghton, awarded the Canada Gairdner International Award (declined for personal reasons); Cindy Jardine, Canada-U.S. Fulbright Award recipient, and Julianne Gibbs-Davis and John Davis, recipients of Sloan Foundation Research Fellowships.
 Marcello Tonelli received a CIHR-Canadian Medical Association Journal award for discoveries and innovations with the biggest impact on the health of people in Canada and around the world, and Lorne Babiuk and Witold Pedrycz were awarded Canada Council for the Arts Killam Prizes for career research achievements.
 Four faculty members were elected as Fellows of the Royal Society of Canada, three to the Canadian Academy of Health Sciences, and one to the Agricultural Institute of Canada.
 Clare Drake and David Magee were inducted into the Order of Canada.